History of Red Star Belgrade: New century (1999–2004)

 Muslin, former coach of Red Star.

-The summer of 1999 was a new beginning for the club.
 Shortly after the NATO bombing of Yugoslavia ended, Red Star won the 1999 Cup final in a 4–2 victory over Partizan.
 After four matches into the 1999–2000 season, coach Miloljub Ostojić was sacked and replaced by Slavoljub Muslin.
 By the end of the half-season, Red Star was in third place; six points behind Obilić and four behind Partizan.
 Red Star went on to finish the season in first place with a record of 33-6-1 (wins-ties-losses), with Goran Bunjevčević as captain and Mihajlo Pjanović as the team's top scorer as well as the second highest goalscorer in the league.
 Red Star also won the 2000 Cup.

 That summer, Red Star Belgrade made it for the first time to the reformed qualifications for the Champions League.
 In the third qualifying round of the 2000–01 UEFA Champions League, Red Star was eliminated by Dynamo Kyiv on away goals and proceeded to the 2000–01 UEFA Cup first round, where they played Leicester City.
 They tied 1–1 in the first leg, although coach Muslin got in a bitter conflict with Leicester coach Peter Taylor.
 Both coaches claimed that they were verbally abused by one another and refused to shake each other's hands after the match.
 Then UEFA decided that the second leg planned for 21 September 2000 would not be played in Belgrade after not approving of Red Star's guarantees of the guests' safety.
 Otherwise, the match was supposed to have taken place three days before the election in Yugoslavia, which was concluded by the overthrow of Slobodan Milošević.
 Red Star ended up beating Leicester 3–1 in the second leg held in Vienna, although the tensions were very high and Leicester players Ade Akinbiyi and Andrew Impey were racially abused by some Red Star fans.
 Red Star were then eliminated by Celta de Vigo in the second round.